htrajan/ht-drawsteel/Draw Steel Rules (original).md

 To quickly assess the difficulty of a task and the test made to attempt it, the Director can use the following guidelines (though these are not hard and fast rules):

-- **Easy Test**: A test is easy if only one creature opposes the hero, and that opposed creature would have a lower bonus to their test roll for the task than the hero does.
+- **Easy Test:** A test is easy if only one creature opposes the hero, and that opposed creature would have a lower bonus to their test roll for the task than the hero does.
 If a hero with an Agility score of 2 attempts to sneak by a guard with an Intuition score of 0, the test is easy.
-- **Moderate Test**: A test is moderate if multiple creatures oppose the hero and those creatures would have lower bonuses to their test rolls than the hero, or if only one creature opposes the hero and has the same test bonus as the hero.
+- **Moderate Test:** A test is moderate if multiple creatures oppose the hero and those creatures would have lower bonuses to their test rolls than the hero, or if only one creature opposes the hero and has the same test bonus as the hero.
-- **Hard Test**: A test is hard if an opposed creature would have a higher bonus to their test roll than the hero, or if multiple creatures with the same test bonus as the hero oppose the hero.
+- **Hard Test:** A test is hard if an opposed creature would have a higher bonus to their test roll than the hero, or if multiple creatures with the same test bonus as the hero oppose the hero.

 The failure consequences of opposed actions are some of the easiest to create on the fly.
 Fail to hide from someone, and they see you.
 Fail to lie to someone, and they catch your duplicity.
 Fail to arm wrestle someone for a free ale, and you’re picking up the tab.
 The consequence is that the opposition bests the hero.